 RELATIONS WITH THE FATHER

 Professor Kershaw deeply puts to the test Adolf’s own words about his childhood and conflicts with Alois Hitler, as they were presented in ‘MEIN KAMPF’.
-The author puts in doubts the self-justifications of the future German Fuhrer, which were once meant to correlate a poor performance in school to a protest against the father.
-Ian Kershaw examines Hitler’s school certificate, as well as August Kubizek’s recollections, Alois Hitler’s pan-germanic believes, the image of Klara Hitler and altogether acknowledge a strained relationship between Adolf and his father Alois.
-A disbelieve of being a government servant indeed led Hitler to his future ambitions.
+The author puts in doubt the self-justifications of the future German Fuhrer, which were once meant to correlate a poor performance in school to a protest against the father.
+Ian Kershaw examines Hitler’s school certificate, as well as August Kubizek’s recollections, Alois Hitler’s pan-germanic beliefs, and the image of Klara Hitler, and altogether acknowledges a strained relationship between Adolf and his father Alois.
+A disbelieve in being a government servant indeed led Hitler to his future ambitions.

 Whether the young Adolf, allegedly at the age of twelve, so plainly stipulated he wanted to be an artist may be doubted.
 But that there was a conflict with his father arising from his unwillingness to follow a career in the civil service, and that his father found fault with his son’s indolent and purposeless existence, in which drawing appeared to be his main interest, seems certain.